walterhiggins/WMPJS/book-outline.md

 There's a new *playerIsTrusted()* function in this revision of the *events.js* file.
 This function returns true if the player is trusted to work on the plot.
 There's 2 interesting things to note in this function.
 The first is how we use the player's name to test if they are in the *sharedWith* list.

 #### Java Strings and JavaScript Strings
 The String type in JavaScript and the String type in Java - they both share the same name - are slightly different so there are some things you can do with a JavaScript string which you can't do with a Java string and vice versa.
 When comparing two strings - one of them a JavaScript String and the other a Java String it's safest to convert the Java String to a JavaScript string.
-The easiest way to convert a Java String to a JavaScript string is to prepend an empty JavaScript string to the front of the Java String like this:
+The easiest way to convert a Java String to a JavaScript string is to insert an empty JavaScript string at the front of the Java String like this:

     var jsString = '' + javaString;